-- 9.13 As shown in Table 9.1, the use of disposable income account contains only three main entries apart from the balancing item, saving.
-Disposable income, the balancing item carried forward from the secondary distribution of income account, is recorded on the right-hand side of the account under resources, while final consumption expenditure is recorded on the left-hand side under uses.
-As just noted, the account is relevant mainly for the three sectors that incur final consumption expenditure, namely the general government, NPISHs and household sectors and, of course, for the total economy. - 9.14 The balancing item for the account is saving.
-Before the balance is struck, however, the adjustment item showing the change in pension entitlements is entered in order to reallocate a certain amount of saving between sectors.
-This item is needed because of the way in which pension contributions and benefits are recorded in the secondary distribution of income accounts.
-The adjustment is shown on the right-hand side under resources for households and on the left-hand side under uses for financial corporations or other units responsible for pension liabilities.
+10.12 As shown in Table 9.110.1, the use of disposable income account contains only three main entries apart from the balancing item, saving.
+Disposable income, the balancing item carried forward from the secondary distribution of income transfers other than social transfers in kind account, is recorded on the right-hand side of the account under resources while final consumption expenditure is recorded on the left-hand side under usesexpenditures.
+As just noted, the account is relevant mainly for the threefour sectors that incur final consumption expenditure, namely the general government, NPISHs, financial corporations (i.e., the central bank) and household sectors.

+- 10.13 The balancing item for the account is saving.
+Before the balance is struck, however, an adjustment item showing the adjustment for the change in pension entitlements is entered in order to reallocate a certain amount of saving between sectors.
+This item is needed because of the way in which pension contributions and benefits are recorded in the secondary distribution of income transfers other than social transfers in kind accounts.
+The adjustment is shown on the right-hand side under resources for households and on the left-hand side under usesexpenditures for financial corporations or other units responsible for pension liabilities. - 10.14 Final consumption expenditure is shown in table 9.110.1, disaggregated between individual consumption expenditure and collective consumption expenditure to bring out the accounting interrelationships described below.
+However, it is usually desirable to break down final consumption expenditure using a classification of expenditure by purpose or by type of good or service.
+Most users will expect at least some degree of disaggregation, for example, between expenditures on goods or services or between expenditures on durable and non-durable goods.
+Disaggregation by type of goods and services is needed for the supply and use tables, as explained in chapter 1415.

-Table 9.1: The use of disposable income account - uses
+Table 9.110.1: The use of disposable income account - uses expenditures